ovh/docs/pages/platform/data-processing/41_TUTORIAL_wordcount/guide.en-gb.md

     only showing top 20 rows

+Here is the main finding: if we analyse the lyrics of most famous songs during the last 50 years, the word "love" comes in first position with 15283 occurences.
+Followred by "i'm", "don't", "know", and so on.

-Our code is now complete, let's use OVHcloud Data Processing to benefit from automation and scalbility.
+Our code is now complete, let's now use OVHcloud Data Processing to benefit from an online Apache Spark cluster, with automation and scalability.